yiisoft/yii2/framework/UPGRADE.md

   this package manually for your project.
 * `yii\BaseYii::powered()` method has been removed.
 Please add "Powered by Yii" link either right into HTML or using `yii\helpers\Html::a()`.
+* `yii\i18n\MessageFormatter` no longer supports parameter names with `.`, `-`, `=` and other symbols that are used in pattern syntax following directly how it works in intl/ICU.
+If you use such parameters names, replace special symbols with `_`.
+* `yii\i18n\MessageFormatter::parse()` method was removed.
+If you have a rare case where it's used copy-paste it from 2.0 branch to your project.

 Upgrade from Yii 2.0.15